-Keep a running total of each principal payment.
-Also stay aware of what other homes are purchased for in your neighborhood.
-Unfortunately, if you have a recent loan - five years or under, you likely haven't had a chance to pay a lot of the principal: you are paying mostly interest.
+Analyze your statements often.
+You'll want to keep track of the the purchase prices of the houses that sell in your neighborhood.
+Unfortunately, if you have a recent mortgage - five years or fewer, you likely haven't had a chance to pay much of the principal: you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.